Table of Contents

 If you received interest payments, you should receive a Form 1099-INT or Form 1099-OID from each payer.
 Report all of your taxable interest income on line 2 even if you did not receive a Form 1099-INT or 1099-OID.
 If you are filing a joint return, also include any taxable interest received by your spouse.

 Include interest received on amounts deposited with banks, savings and loan associations, credit unions, or similar organizations.
-If interest was credited in 2013 on deposits that you could not withdraw because of the bankruptcy or insolvency of the financial institution, you may be able to exclude part or all of that interest from your 2013 income.
+If interest was credited in 2015 on deposits that you couldn't withdraw because of the bankruptcy or insolvency of the financial institution, you may be able to exclude part or all of that interest from your 2015 income.
 But you must use Form 1040A or 1040 to do so.
 See Pub.
 550 for details.

 You must use Form 1040A or 1040 if you received taxable interest of more than $1,500.
 You also must use Form 1040A or 1040 if any of the following apply.